 Most things you your life will require a little maintenance.
 From your home, your car, to even your personal health, it’s important to check in once and awhile.
-Forgetting or expecting thing to run the course with little effort could be problematic.
+Forgetting or expecting things to run the course with little effort could be problematic.
 Your finances are no different.
 Making sure you keep a keen eye on them can help you achieve your money goals.

 1. The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.